A recent note (January 30) from UBS's Arthur Cashin:

 Bridge

 Pat and I play a moderate game of Bridge, usually one afternoon a week with a group of fellow Seniors.
-To hone my skills we us the FunBridge program.
+To hone our skills we use the FunBridge program.

 Snowdonia